Karimunjawa long-tailed macaque: Population

 At present, there is no published data on the size of the long-tailed macaque population on Kemujan island, but they are reported to be there and have been estimated to be between 30-50 individuals.

 In 2008, a population survey of the long-tailed macaques was conducted on Karimunjawa island.
 The population was estimated at 269 individuals and found in three sites (i.e., Kemloko, Legon Lele, and Nyamplungan).
 At this time, the total population of M.f. karimondjawae was estimated to be less than 500 individuals.

 Another population survey was conducted in 2017 by the Karimunjawa National Park staff and the population was estimated at 192 individuals in the same three locations as the 2008 assessment.

 Distribution

 The Karimunjawa long-tailed macaque is only found on Karimunjawa and Kemujan islands, which are shallow-water islands that are part of the Karimunjawa archipelago, north of Java, Indonesia.
-Karimunjawa and Kemujan islands are connected by a short land bridge and the extent of occurrence was calculated as 27 km^2.
+Karimunjawa and Kemujan islands are connected by a short land bridge and the extent of occurrence was calculated as 27 km2.
 On these islands, long-tailed macaques are found in mangrove forests and coastal and lowland tropical rainforest.

-Assessments indicate that the area of occupancy (AOO) of the Karimunjawa long-tailed macaque is shrinking; in 2008, the AOO was estimated to be 23.47 km^2, yet in 2017 the AOO was estimated at 12.86 km^2.
+Assessments indicate that the area of occupancy (AOO) of the Karimunjawa long-tailed macaque is shrinking; in 2008, the AOO was estimated to be 23.47 km2, yet in 2017 the AOO was estimated at 12.86 km2.